richardsondx/tumblr_client_wrapper/README.md

 # The Tumblr Client

-The  Tumblr client Wrapper is a Ruby Wrapper for the Tumblr-client official gem and Tumblr v2 API.
 This gem allows you to easily embed tumblr posts ( Text, Photo, Quote, Link, Chat Audio, Video, Answer) with predefined or custom style.

+This Tumblr gem is a Ruby Wrapper for the Tumblr-client official gem and Tumblr v2 API.

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

     gem 'tumblr-client-wrapper'
     gem 'tumblr-client'